-- Reduce your exposure to possible attacks: disable, block, and remove any system component you don’t use or don’t need; follow the least privilege principle in granting access rights to the system users.
+- Reduce your exposure to possible attacks: disable, block and remove any system component you don’t use or don’t need and follow the least privilege principle in granting access rights to the system users.

-- Secure your network.
-Use endpoint restrictions, continuous monitoring, and penetration testing.
-You can also resort to network and micro-segmentation.
+- Secure your network by means of endpoint restrictions, continuous monitoring, and penetration testing.

 - Introduce automation into your operations to avoid man-made mistakes.

-- Utilize trusted and reliable internet sources of external dependencies you use to build software.
-Regularly check for updates for the products you use.
+- Use trusted and reliable resources of external dependencies you use to build software.

-- Make sure your staff is aware of the basic cyber security practices, tools, and measures.
-They are designed to protect your systems from security breaches and attacks.
+- Make sure your staff is aware of the basic cybersecurity practices and measures.

-- Devise a back-up plan in case of an emergency situation.
-It will help to quickly recover, mitigate the consequences, and learn from your mistakes.
+- Devise a back-up plan in case of an emergency situation to quickly recover and learn from your mistakes.

-- Stay up-to-date with the latest news and useful articles related to cyber security vulnerabilities.
+- Stay up-to-date with the latest news and useful articles related to cybersecurity issues.

 - Never postpone fixing your bugs, especially before moving on with the project.